15th (Scottish) Division: First World War

+Band of the 13th (Service) Battalion, Royal Scots, Basingstoke, c.
+1915.

-Two men of the 9th (Service) Battalion, Gordon Highlanders with their pet cat at Martinpuich, France, 25 August 1916.
+Two men of the 9th (Service) Battalion, Gordon Highlanders, with their pet cat at Martinpuich, France, 25 August 1916.

 The division was a New Army unit formed in September 1914 as part of the K2 Army Group.
 The division moved to France in July 1915 and spent the duration of the First World War in action on the Western Front.
 The division fought in the Battle of Loos in which it seizing the village of Loos and Hill 70, the deepest penetration of the German positions by the six British divisions involved in the initial day.
 It later fought in the Battle of the Somme (1916) which included the battles of Pozières and Flers–Courcelette, the Battle of Arras 1917 and the Third Battle of Ypres later in the year.

-The North Uist-born war poet Dòmhnall Ruadh Chorùna, a highly important figure in 20th century Scottish Gaelic literature, saw combat with the 7th (Service) Battalion King's Own Cameron Highlanders, 44th Infantry Brigade, 15th (Scottish) Division during the trench warfare along the Western Front and vividly described his war experiences in verse.
+The North Uist-born war poet Dòmhnall Ruadh Chorùna, a highly important figure in 20th century Scottish Gaelic literature, saw combat with the 7th (Service) Battalion, Queen's Own Cameron Highlanders, part of the division's 44th Infantry Brigade during the trench warfare along the Western Front and vividly described his war experiences in verse.

-Outpost manned by men of the 11th (Service) Battalion, Argyll and Sutherland Highlanders on a road beside the Lys Canal near Saint-Floris, 9 May 1918.
+Outpost manned by men of the 11th (Service) Battalion, Argyll and Sutherland Highlanders, on a road beside the Lys Canal near Saint-Floris, France, 9 May 1918.